An 8-year-old girl killed in a drive-by shooting was one of 53 people shot in Chicago over holiday weekend

 Eight people died between Friday and Monday in shooting homicides, the Chicago Police Incident Notification website shows.

-The girl was killed Monday evening after gunshots were fired into an SUV she was traveling in, Chicago Police Chief of Operations Brian McDermott said during a press conference Monday night.
+The girl was killed Monday evening after gunshots were fired into an SUV she was traveling in, Police Chief of Operations Brian McDermott said at a press conference.

 "I am saddened and angered that another child has lost their life to gun violence in the city of Chicago," McDermott said.